karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-redux.md

     fetchUsers();
   }, []);

-  // The actual rendering is done in another component return <UserList users={users} />;
+  // The rendering is done in another component return <UserList users={users} />;
 }